jpapejr/jpapejr/README.md

 ### Hi there 👋

+I tend to dump random nuggets of knowledge here in [this repo](https://github.com/jpapejr/jpapejr).
+Feel free to look around.

 <!--
 **jpapejr/jpapejr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.